isfund/Module10_sql-alchemy/README.md

 The following was done for this project:
 - Climate Data Analysis: Analyze temperature and precipitation data from various weather stations in Hawaii.
-- Flask API: Provide easy access to the climate data through a RESTful API.
+- Flask API: Provide easy access to the climate data through API.

 The Project Contains Files:
 app.py: Flask application that handles the API routes.